 Starting a business can be an overwhelming process, but if you follow this list, you’ll have your new store’s finances in order from the beginning.
 From opening the right type of bank account to determining how much you’ll bring in per product, these tasks will all contribute to your business’s success, now and as it grows.

-About the Author: This post is brought to you by Kendra Murphy from Bench, the online bookkeeping service that pairs you with a professional bookkeeper and uses simple, elegant software to do your books for you.
+About the author: Kendra Murphy is a product designer at Bench, the online bookkeeping service that pairs you with a professional bookkeeper and uses simple, elegant software to do your books for you.

 - Bookkeeping 101: How to Manage Your Ecommerce Store’s Books

 - 8 Steps to Prepare Your Online Business for Tax Time